 We were therefore gutted when we found out that due to the government cuts our local sure start centre was to be closed and the baby groups were no more.
-My wonderful friend, Emma, didn’t however take this news like the rest of us, oh no, she took matters into her own hands and decided to start-up her own mother and baby/toddler group Lotties Tots… Ya know as you do.
-What started of as a couple of sessions out of a local church had turned into a thriving, popular community internet company that runs groups twice daily 4 times a week out of multiple locations – all in over 12 months.
+My wonderful friend, Emma, didn’t however take this news like the rest of us, she took matters into her own hands and decided to start-up her own mother and baby/toddler group Lotties Tots… Ya know as you do.
+What started of as a couple of sessions out of a local church had turned into a thriving, popular community internet company that runs a variety of playgroups and activites.
 I immensely proud of what my friend has achieved, her groups service the community and give mum’s and their little ones a place to get out and seek solitude in one another.
 I am not the only one who thinks so, as she was approached by mum’s in the know to provide a profile about herself and the venture which you can read here.

-The app is a place where local groups can sign up and advertise their activities or mums and dads can find something to entertain the little ones (or themselves), particularly useful with the 6 weeks holidays looming.
-It is set to launch in early 2016 and is completely free and accessible from your phone.
+The app is a place where local groups can sign up and advertise their activities or mums and dads can find something to entertain the little ones (or themselves), particularly useful with the holidays looming.
+It is completely free and accessible from your phone.
 What more could you need?

 From a personal perspective I honestly cannot tell you how important getting you and your little ones out and about can be, it changed my parenting experience for the better and I know I am not the only one.
 Club hub app can help so many thousands of parents and children all across the UK and is something I certainly hope to see flourish and thrive.
 It can help you make that first move to getting yourself out of the house and finding a place that suits you and your family in your local area.
 A place or you and your little ones, a place that can offer them stimulation, fun, socialising and potentially life long friends, for your and your kiddies.
 More information about club hub app can be found website or on email or the following social medial accounts